What Is a Woman?

 What Is a Woman? is a 2022 American documentary film about gender and transgender issues, directed by Justin Folk and presented by conservative political commentator Matt Walsh.
-The film was released by conservative website The Daily Wire.
-In the film, Walsh asks various people "What is a woman?" with the goal of showing them that their definition of womanhood is circular.
-Walsh said he made the film in opposition to gender ideology.
-It is described in many sources as anti-trans or transphobic.
-The film was released to subscribers of The Daily Wire on June 1, 2022, coinciding with the start of Pride Month.
+It was released and distributed by conservative website The Daily Wire.
+In it, Walsh asks various people "what is a woman?" with the goal of showing them that their definition of womanhood is circular.
+Walsh said he made it in opposition to what he calls gender ideology.
+According to transgender activists and others who appeared in it, Walsh had invited individuals to participate under false pretenses.
+It was released to subscribers of The Daily Wire on June 1, 2022, coinciding with the start of Pride Month.

-The film received mixed reviews.
-Walsh's approach garnered praise from conservative commentators, while drawing criticism from other sources, including advocates of transgender healthcare.
-According to transgender activists and others who appeared in the film, Walsh had invited individuals to participate in the film under false pretenses.
-Walsh's tour to showcase the film at college campuses sparked protests.
-In June 2023, during the subsequent Pride Month, the film gained further attention when Elon Musk promoted it on Twitter.
-The title, "What is a woman?", has become a widespread rhetorical question in anti-trans discourse.
+What Is a Woman? received mixed reviews from critics, with Walsh's approach garnering praise from conservative commentators, while drawing criticism from other sources, including advocates of transgender healthcare.
+It is described in many sources as anti-trans, or transphobic, with some calling it a propaganda film.
+Fact checkers have shown that some of the claims in it are false.
+Walsh's tour to showcase What Is a Woman? at college campuses sparked protests.
+In June 2023, during the subsequent Pride Month, it gained further attention when Elon Musk promoted it on Twitter.